Juheon811/Juheon811.github.io/virtualwater.md

 ![Top 5 Beer Importers in 2023](/img/posts/top5beerin.png)
 ---

-- Since 1990, the U.S. has steadily increased its beer imports, making it an unrivaled No. 1 spot in 2023.
+Since 1990, the U.S. has steadily increased its beer imports, making it an unrivaled No. 1 spot in 2023. <br>
-- France, Britain, Italy and the Netherlands remained at the top, showing stable import flows across the board, although there were slight fluctuations.
+France, Britain, Italy and the Netherlands remained at the top, showing stable import flows across the board, although there were slight fluctuations. <br>
-- Import trends in European countries, in particular, indicate that the culture of beer consumption in Europe continues to be maintained.
+Import trends in European countries, in particular, indicate that the culture of beer consumption in Europe continues to be maintained.

 ---

 ![Top 5 Beer Exporters in 2023](/img/posts/top5beerout.png)
 ---

-- Mexico has rapidly expanded its exports since the early 2000s, emerging as a strong player in the global beer export market since 2010.
+Mexico has rapidly expanded its exports since the early 2000s, emerging as a strong player in the global beer export market since 2010. <br>
-- As traditional beer producers, the Netherlands and Belgium maintained their position as major exporters, maintaining steady export volumes.
+As traditional beer producers, the Netherlands and Belgium maintained their position as major exporters, maintaining steady export volumes. <br>
-- Germany and Ireland also showed stable growth and were among the top five countries in 2023.
+Germany and Ireland also showed stable growth and were among the top five countries in 2023.

 ---